 - If you mostly like a tool, but wish it was slightly different, you probably just need to tweak something in the Settings a bit.

 - The settings are based on real world properties; oil paint thinners means you’re adding solvents to the oil paint and the paint is thinning out.

 - You can also make the tools easier to control instead of more realistically messy: Smoothing for the Ink Pen will smooth your wobbly lines, ticking ‘Precise Mode’ makes the Pencil more digital, and you can adjust brush shapes and flow and thickness.

 - ArtRage 5 has more advanced Settings options, so if you really like a tool but wish it would let you adjust a couple more things, have a look at the full program and see if it has what you need (you get a nice upgrade discount if you decide you want the full program).

-- Find more detailed examples for individual tools in the tutorials section or the Tool Settings tag on our Tumblr.
+- Find more detailed examples for individual tools in the tutorials section.

 Presets are the equivalent of ‘saved brushes’ in other programs.
 They are shortcuts to certain setting combinations that make for good brushes.

 ArtRage Lite includes a range of useful basic presets so you can just use these to get started.
 Click on different presets and see what they actually do when you draw.

 - When you click on the presets, watch the Settings.
 You will see all the properties changing.You can then start playing with the properties in the Settings menu directly – and even ignore presets entirely going forward (or create new ones!) – or just continue to use Presets for as long as you like.